David7Arciniegas/FullStack-Fax-Test/backend/README.md

-# NodeJS Backend using Etherfax API
+# NodeJS Backend using Etherfax API.

 This is a NodeJS backend project that uses the Etherfax API to send faxes.
 It includes the following files and folders: